 All properties of the interface must satisfy the constraints implied by the index signatures of the interface as specified in section 3.9.4.

-The instance type (section 3.7.1) of the declared interface must be assignable (section 3.11.4) to each of the base type references.
+The this-type (section 3.6.3) of the declared interface must be assignable (section 3.11.4) to each of the base type references.

 An interface is permitted to inherit identical members from multiple base types and will in that case only contain one occurrence of each particular member.